Lovely Molly: Production

 Filming for Lovely Molly began in late 2010 in Hagerstown, Maryland, with Dahlgren Chapel being one of the locations filmed.

+Talking about the nude scenes, Eduardo Sánchez said Gretchen Lodge was one of the bravest actors he has ever encountered.

 Soundtrack

 The score for Lovely Molly was composed by the Chicago-based post-rock band Tortoise, and recorded at John McEntire's Soma Electronic Music Studios.
 The title track "Lovely Molly" is an arrangement of the folk song "Courting is a Pleasure" (Roud 454), a traditional emigration ballad that has been recorded by artists such as The Stanley Brothers (in 1961), Norma Waterson (in 1977), and Nic Jones (in 1980).
 The film also contains the song "Wish I May", by the American heavy metal band Breaking Benjamin.

 Reception

-Critical reception for Lovely Molly was mixed, with the film holding a 44% "rotten" rating on Rotten Tomatoes based on 39 ratings.
+Critical reception for Lovely Molly was mixed, with the film holding a 46% "rotten" rating on Rotten Tomatoes based on 37 ratings.

 Lovely Molly received positive reviews from The New York Times and the A.V.
 Club, with the latter praising Gretchen Lodge's performance and favorably comparing the film to Roman Polanski's Repulsion (1965).
 Little White Lies also praised both Lodge's "transformative performance" and Sánchez's "challengingly ambiguous" tone, while Toronto.com wrote that "there’s just enough of the right stuff in Lovely Molly – a pervasive sense of dread, an implacably evil presence and a doomed heroine – to leave a haunting and lasting impression."

 The Globe and Mail panned the film, writing that "Some of the shock effects in Lovely Molly are successfully disorienting, but too many of its ideas are reductive and histrionic."
 The Newark Star-Ledger also criticized the film, claiming that it represented "stuff we’ve seen before."
 The Guardian gave the film two stars, stating that "the film presents us with too many unearned revelations, and it unravels."